wetory/sql-server-replication-monitoring/README.md

-# SQL Server Database Restore
+# SQL Server Replication Monitoring
-Standardized database restore, doing some of pre-restore checks and post-restore configurations with restored databse.
-Doing also refresh of Availability Group databases, means restores into databases that are part of Availability Group and joining them back.
-More detailed info within [documentation file](docs/SQL%20Server%20Database%20Restore%20-%20documentation.pdf).
+Simple solution for regular checking of replication subscriptions based on querying system tables on distribution server.
+Require Database Mail to notify you everytime some subscription is not running or containing any warning.
+More detailed info within [documentation file](docs/SQL%20Server%20Replcation%20Monitoring%20-%20documentation.pdf).

 Table of contents:
   * [Technical preview](#technical-preview)